skedastik/ty-levels/README.md

 The fork supports "etags" or editing tags.
 An etag is a string attribute that can be applied to any element in your ALF file.
 Etags are surfaced in the editing HUD when you look at a tagged actor.
 No more hunting for that damn wall.
 Just tag your geometry!

+### Other commands

+    /tele - Teleport to top of target object, or target ground location.

 ## File structure

 .alf source files are found in `src`.
 These aren't pure ALF files, but [Jinja](https://jinja.palletsprojects.com) templates that render to ALF via the build process.